-Applications that are available only on Intel platforms.

-Requesting an ISV to support their application on LinuxONE is a long process.

-► Specialized workloads, such as graphics or sound processing.

-Graphics and sound processing typically requires specialized hardware and instructions that are not yet available under the platform.
+- Applications that are available only on Intel platforms. - Requesting ISVs to support their application on LinuxONE is a long process.
+However they can join the IBM LinuxONE Partner Network5 which is a program for ISVs to easily port, certify and deploy applications on IBM LinuxONE platform.
+ISVs also gain access to Red Hat OpenShift technologies for application development and a rich set of learning resources for skill development. - ► Specialized workloads, such as graphics or sound processing. - Graphics and sound processing typically requires specialized hardware and instructions that are not yet available under the platform.
 Although it is possible to run such type of workloads, the performance might not be beneficial for the user.